AbdelrhmanAli123/Advanced-DevOps-Project/README.md

 - cert-manager   --> k8s operators to issue trusted TLS certificate
 - argoCD         --> another operator for implementing the GitOps concept
 - OIDC           --> apply the IRSA concept to grant the service account the permissions that it needs only

 ### Steps
-### 1. Create the infrastructure using Terraform
+### 1. Provision Infrastructure using Terraform
-- start building your infra using terraform --> (EKS, ECR, RDS, secret manager, and route53)
+- start building your Infrastructure using terraform --> (EKS, ECR, RDS, and route53)
 - create k8s oprators with terraform --> (ingress, cert-manager and argocd)
 - you can find all the terraform files under `terraform` folder
 - display the required attribute using output block in terraform --> (RDS endpoint, ECR URL)
 ### 2. create your Application
 - start creating your app, in my case, I used nodejs(Express)
 - the application should expose two APIs endpoints
-- The first one "<your-host>.com/client-ip", this saves your ip in the RDS
+- The first one `<your-host>.com/client-ip`, this saves your ip in the RDS
-- The second one  "<your-host>.com/client-ip/list", this displays the list of IPs stored in the database
+- The second one  `<your-host>.com/client-ip/list`, this displays the list of IPs stored in the database
 ### 3. Dockerize the application
 - create a docker file for your application
 - create a docker container manually to make sure that everything works well ---> only  for testing
 ### 4. k8s manifest files
 - create required k8s manifest files for your application
-- note: don't forget to create a secret for your ECR to make your cluster authorize to pull images from ECR registry
+- note: don't forget to create a secret for your ECR to make your cluster authorized to pull images from the ECR registry
 - note: in the cluster autoscaler manifest file, you  should modify the following things:
     - the arn URL of the role for the service account
     - modify the cluster name with your real cluster name